amcolgan/climate-trends/README.md

 The Purpose of this script is to calculate the first day when smoothed air temperature crosses from below 0°C to above 0°C. The threshold and the code to calculate it were both adapted from Contosta et al. (2017) and Alix Contosta's Github repository.

 **Figures.Rmd**
-This includes all the coded needed to produce figues 2-5.
+This includes all the code needed to produce figues 2-5.

 **DATA FILES**